-Rush announced a few weeks ago that they will be releasing all of the Mercury-era Rush albums on vinyl along with a few select titles on Blu-ray audio in 2015.
-They are calling it the 12 Months of Rush, as they will be releasing one or two titles a month each month beginning with Fly By Night on January 27th.
+Rush announced last month that they will be releasing all of the Mercury-era Rush albums on vinyl along with a few select titles on Blu-ray audio this year.
+They are calling it the 12 Months of Rush, as they will be releasing one or two titles a month each month beginning with Fly By Night this coming Tuesday, January 27th.
 All titles will be reissued on high-quality vinyl with a download card for a digital audio version, with Fly By Night, A Farewell to Kings and Signals also getting a Blu-ray Audio release.
 For all the details, check out the Rush.com press release.
 Here are the pre-order links along with the release dates for most of the titles:

 Fly By Night (01/27/15) - Vinyl | Blu-ray audio